camunda/camunda-docs/docs/components/concepts/execution-listeners.md

 - External calculations of variables for element expressions
 - Decoupled processes and data synchronization

+**Blocking behavior:**

+An execution listener is a blocking operation, meaning that the workflow execution lifecycle will only continue once the listener is completed.
+This ensures that all necessary pre- and post-processing actions defined by the listener are fully executed before the workflow proceeds to the next element.

 ## Define a listener

 Execution listeners can be configured per BPMN element within a process.
 There are two types of listeners: